Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: A modular-proximal gradient algorithm

-Similarly, $h$ is convex of power-type $r$ (or,$r$-convex) in $\hat{u}\in\lpvar$ with $r\ge2$ if for all $M>0$ and $\omega\in\partial h(\hat{u})$ there exists $\beta>0$ such that for all $\|u-\hat{u}\|\pnorm\le M$
+Similarly, $h$ is convex of power-type $r$ (or $r$-convex) in $\hat{u}\in\lpvar$ with $r\ge2$ if for all $M>0$ and $\omega\in\partial h(\hat{u})$ there exists $\beta>0$ such that for all $\|u-\hat{u}\|\pnorm\le M$

-We say that $h$ is convex of power-type $r$ if it is convex of power-type $r$ in $\hat{u}$ for all $\hat{u}\in\lpvar$. \end{definition} \begin{prop} If $f$ or $g$ are totally convex or $r$-convex with $r\ge2$, then the solution of problem \eqref{eq:P} is unique.
-Denoting it by $\bar{x}\in\lpvar$, we further have that under the same conditions the sequence $(\xk)_k$ defined by \eqref{bredies} converges strongly to $\bar{x}$. \end{prop} \begin{proof} First, note that $r$-convexity implies total-convexity.
+We say that $h$ is convex of power-type $r$ if it is convex of power-type $r$ in $\hat{u}$ for all $\hat{u}\in\lpvar$. \end{definition} \begin{prop} If $f$ or $g$ is totally convex or $r$-convex with $r\ge2$, the solution of problem \eqref{eq:P} is unique.
+Denoting it by $\bar{x}\in\lpvar$, we further have that under the same conditions the sequence $(\xk)_k$ defined by \eqref{bredies} converges strongly to $\bar{x}$. \end{prop} \begin{proof} First, note that $r$-convexity implies total convexity.
 Then, focus on the case that $f$ is totally convex.
 Suppose now by contradiction that there exists $\tilde{x}\in\text{Sol(P)}$ with $\tilde{x}\not=\bar{x}$.
 Thus $\|\tilde{x}-\bar{x}\|\pnorm>0$.
-By defining:
+By defining